Back to Top

 A Boy Named Sue

-My daddy left home when I was three
+Well, my daddy left home when I was three

 And he didn't leave much to ma and me

-Just this old guitar and an empty bottle of booze.
+Just this old guitar and an empty bottle of booze

-Now, I don't blame him cause he run and hid
+Now, I don't blame him 'cause he run and hid

 But the meanest thing that he ever did

-Was before he left, he went and named me "Sue."
+Was before he left, he went and named me Sue

-Well, he must o' thought that is quite a joke
+Well, he must of thought that it was quite a joke

-It seems I had to fight my whole life through.
+It seems I had to fight my whole life through

 Some gal would giggle and I'd get red

-And some guy'd laugh and I'd bust his head,
+And some guy'd laughed and I'd bust his head

-I tell ya, life ain't easy for a boy named "Sue."
+I tell ya, life ain't easy for a boy named Sue

-Well, I grew up quick and I grew up mean,
+Well, I grew up quick and I grew up mean

-My fist got hard and my wits got keen,
+My fist got hard and my wits got keen

-But I made a vow to the moon and stars
+But I made me a vow to the moon and stars

-That I'd search the honky-tonks and bars
+I'd search the honky-tonks and bars

-And kill that man who gave me that awful name.
+And kill that man who gave me that awful name

 Well, it was Gatlinburg in mid-July

-And I just hit town and my throat was dry,
+And I just hit town and my throat was dry

-I thought I'd stop and have myself a brew.
+I thought I'd stop and have myself a brew

-At an old saloon on a street of mud,
+At an old saloon on a street of mud

-There at a table, dealing stud,
+There at a table, dealing stud

-Sat the dirty, mangy dog that named me "Sue."
+Sat the dirty, mangy dog that named me Sue

 Well, I knew that snake was my own sweet dad

-From a worn-out picture that my mother'd had,
+From a worn-out picture that my mother'd had

-And I knew that scar on his cheek and his evil eye.
+And I knew that scar on his cheek and his evil eye

-He was big and bent and gray and old,
+He was big and bent and gray and old

 And I looked at him and my blood ran cold

-And I said: "My name is 'Sue!'
-How do you do!
+And I said, "My name is Sue, How do you do?

-Now your gonna die!!"
+Now you gonna die"

 Well, I hit him hard right between the eyes

-And he went down, but to my surprise,
+And he went down, but to my surprise

 But I busted a chair right across his teeth